juice-shop/pwning-juice-shop/part1/rules.md

 ### GitHub repository

-The GitHub repository https://github.com/bkimminich/juice-shop is entirely off limits for hackers - except for the [README.md]() of course.
+While stated earlier that "the Internet" is fine as a helpful resource, consider the GitHub repository https://github.com/bkimminich/juice-shop as entirely off limits.
 First and foremost because it contains the source code (see above).

 Additionally it hosts the issue tracker of the project, which is used for idea management and task planning as well as bug tracking.
 You can of course submit an issue if you run into technical problems that are not covered by the [Troubleshooting section of the README.md]().
 You just should not read issues labeled `challenge` as they might contain spoilers or solutions.

+_Of course you are explicitly allowed to view [the repository's README.md page](https://github.com/bkimminich/juice-shop/blob/master/README.md), which contains no spoilers but merely covers project introduction, setup and troubleshooting.
+Just do not "dig deeper" than that into the repository files and folders._

 ### Database table `Challenges`